Search: 23 results

 So I decided to discern the benefit of wisdom and knowledge over foolish behavior and ideas; however, I concluded that even this endeavor is like trying to chase the wind!

-I realized that wisdom has an advantage over folly, just as light has an advantage over darkness.
+And I realized that there is an advantage to wisdom over folly, like the advantage of light over darkness.

 For a man may do his work with wisdom, knowledge, and skill; however, he must hand over the fruit of his labor as an inheritance to someone else who did not work for it.
 This also is futile, and an awful injustice!